FlowFuse/website/src/handbook/product/strategy.md

 - [Enhanced Device Settings](https://github.com/FlowFuse/flowfuse/issues/3172): The initiative focuses on expanding the configuration options for Devices, aligning with existing capabilities on hosted Node-RED setups.
 It aims to empower users to remotely manage their device settings, enhancing the efficiency and flexibility of device fleet management.

+- [Immersive Node-RED experience](https://github.com/FlowFuse/flowfuse/issues/2246), a separation between the Node-RED Editor and FlowFuse leads to unused features from a UX standpoint in FlowFuse, due to the need to jump between both entities.
+An immersive Node-RED experience embeds Node-RED into FlowFuse, allowing seamless usage of Node-RED and FlowFuse features.

 ### Enhanced Integration Capabilities

 The [Unified Namespace](https://flowfuse.com/unified-namespace/) is a modern IT/OT architecture for industrial companies to accelerate digital transformation.
 All data, from sensors, systems, and machines, are connected to make their data available to a unified network of data producers and consumers.
 This speeds up application building, system integration, and delivers faster insights into productivity.
 Node-RED and FlowFuse are a perfect match and should be positioned as integral entities of a modern UNS architecture.
 The natural flexibility of Node-RED, in combination with FlowFuse, offers all the requirements to realize the OT and IT integration and contextualization into a UNS.
 It also provides analytical and real-time monitoring capabilities to generate actionable insights.